knockout/knockout/documentation/observableArrays.md

  * `unshift( value )` --- Inserts a new item at the beginning of the array.
  * `shift()` --- Removes the first value from the array and returns it.
  * `reverse()` --- Reverses the order of the array and returns the `observableArray` (not the underlying array).
  * `sort()` --- Sorts the array contents and returns the `observableArray`.
-   * The default sort is alphabetical, but you can optionally pass a function to control how the array should be sorted.
-Your function should accept any two objects from the array and return a negative value if the first argument is smaller, a positive value is the second is smaller, or zero to treat them as equal.
-For example, to sort an array of 'person' objects by last name, you could write `myObservableArray.sort(function (left, right) { return left.lastName == right.lastName ?
-0 : (left.lastName < right.lastName ? -1 : 1) })`
+The default sort is alphabetical, but you can optionally pass a function to control how the array should be sorted.
+See the example under `sorted` below.
  * `splice()` --- Removes and returns a given number of elements starting from a given index.
 For example, `myObservableArray.splice(1, 3)` removes three elements starting from index position 1 (i.e., the 2nd, 3rd, and 4th elements) and returns them as an array.

 For more details about these `observableArray` functions, see the equivalent documentation of the [standard JavaScript array functions](https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Array#Methods_2).

 ### sorted and reversed

   * `sorted()` --- Returns a sorted **copy** of the array.
 This is preferable to `sort` if you want to leave the observable array in its original order but need to display it in a specific order.

+    The default sort is alphabetical, but you can optionally pass a function to control how the array should be sorted.
+Your function should accept any two objects from the array and return a negative value if the first argument is smaller, a positive value is the second is smaller, or zero to treat them as equal.
+For example, to sort an array of 'person' objects by last name, you could write:

+        var mySortedArray = ko.pureComputed(function () {
+            return myObservableArray.sorted(function (left, right) {
+                return left.lastName === right.lastName ?
+0
+                     : left.lastName < right.lastName ? -1
+                     : 1;
+            });
+        });

   * `reversed()` --- Returns a reversed **copy** of the array.

 ### replace, remove and removeAll